lmalla/Project-4/README.md

 ![image](https://user-images.githubusercontent.com/94984006/171274246-ada38e40-a78b-490c-bc82-d8fdc962a02b.png)

-We cleaned up the data and eliminated non-valuable rows and reducted the reduced the number of rows of data by selecting flight originating from nine cities.
+We cleaned up the data and eliminated non-valuable rows and reduced the number of rows of data by selecting flight originating from nine cities.

 ![image](https://user-images.githubusercontent.com/94984006/171274586-8326b473-0003-4d68-b4f4-f8f5b14f6e27.png)

 ![image](https://user-images.githubusercontent.com/94984006/171274739-06654762-b090-4229-b506-4c1cb96b64e3.png)

 We tested muliple Supervised Learning Models on the airline flight delay information and narrowed our detailed analysis to the following three models.
 From the initial results, it appeared that the Neural Network model would perform the best with an accuracy rating of .97 and a loss rate of only .05.

 ![image](https://user-images.githubusercontent.com/94984006/171273301-3fe6bf5c-dcae-410c-83c6-301b6c6bbcc5.png)